Gaddamsaiom/candidate-management-system/README.md

 - **Port already in use (8080)**
   - Stop any other app using 8080, or run with a different port: `mvn spring-boot:run -Dspring-boot.run.arguments="--server.port=8081"`
 - **Swagger UI 404**
-  - Use `http://localhost:8080/swagger-ui.html` (note the `.html`).
+  - Use `http://localhost:8082/swagger-ui.html` for local profile (or `http://localhost:8080/swagger-ui.html` for default).
 Ensure the app is started without errors.
 - **CORS errors from frontend**
   - The backend enables CORS for `http://localhost:5173`.
 Make sure you use that dev server origin.
 - **JSON DB file path**